saeidakbari3364/saeidakbari3364/README.md

 - 👋 Hi, I’m saeid akbari
 - 👀 I’m interested in Machine learning and Image processing
-- 🌱 I’m currently learning Machine Learning in Python
+- 🌱 I'm improving my knowlegde in Machine Learning, Deep Learning, Computer Vision
 - 💞️ I’m looking to collaborate on International universities and Companies
-- 📫 Contact me with 0098 993 2907962
+- 📫 Contact me with saeidakbari@hotmail.com

 <!---
 saeidakbari3364/saeidakbari3364 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.